I built a thing

 I got back to X and started asking people, joined indie hackers communities, started to follow some solopreneurs and read their posts, and then I realized that distribution is really hard, maybe even harder than building the product.

 I started writing replies to posts about related topics and insert my extension if it’s appropriate.
-I listed my extension on product hunt, betalist, chromehunt, microlaunch, uneed, dealhunt, pitchwall, tinylaun.ch, and launchingnext And I got a few sales 🥳
+I listed my extension on product hunt, betalist, chromehunt, microlaunch, uneed, dealhunt, pitchwall, tinylaun.ch, launchingnext, and saashub And I got a few sales 🥳

 I also added the website to other platform, to get backlinks.
 Like land book and dribbble.